 Secondly, trees can be addressed directly with bits.
-It takes a n-bit number address each node of a complete binary tree of height n.
-Finding a value from a list works by first finding the tree in which the value is held, and then using the remaining bits to find the correct leaf node in the tree.
+It takes a n-bit number to address each node of a complete binary tree of height n.
+Finding a value from a random access list works here by first finding the tree in which the value is held, and then using the remaining bits to find the correct leaf node in the tree.

 It is easy to see that it takes O(log n) steps to find the tree in which some particular value is held, and then another O(log n) steps to walk the tree to a given position, Threfore we have a total complexity of O(log n) for access and update.